flatten-official/flatten-somalia/README.md

 If you'd like to avoid the above package managers, you can install node [here](https://nodejs.org/en/download/releases/), and make sure to select node versions above 10.18.1 (Latest version should be fine)

-## Setting up Google Cloud

-Firstly you will need to set up the [Google Cloud SDK](https://cloud.google.com/sdk/docs/quickstarts) for the flatten project.

-To test locally, you will need to set up a service account key.
-Obtain a JSON key, and run `export GOOGLE_APPLICATION_CREDENTIALS="[PATH]"`.

 ## Running

-After making sure you have node, npm, and the Cloud SDK set up on your system, you can run `npm install` to get dependencies, and then `npm start` in the root directory to start the project.
+After making sure you have node and npm set up on your system, you can run `npm install` to get dependencies, and then `npm start` in the root directory to start the project.

-## Secrets

-The pepper files used to hash Google User IDs are stored in `secrets/pepper_<BRANCH>.encrypted`.
-You will only be able to access the one for staging, nobody should ever view the master one.

 ## Additional Tools